Michigan Golf News

 --- Mears-Golden Sands Golf Club

---- Ludington-Hemlock Golf Club, Epsworth Heights, Lincoln Hills Golf
+--- Ludington-Hemlock Golf Club, Epsworth Heights, Lincoln Hills Golf Club

 --- Montague- Old Channel Trail